 The centre has proposed to ensure proper monitoring of the coaching institutes and ensure registration of new and existing centres within three months after the guidelines come into effect.

-The government will be responsible for monitoring the activities of the coaching centre and enquiring about any coaching centre regarding the fulfilment of required eligibility of registration and satisfactory activities of the coaching centre.
+The state government will be responsible for monitoring the activities of the coaching centre and enquiring about any coaching centre regarding the fulfilment of required eligibility of registration and satisfactory activities of the coaching centre.

 The BuckStopper, run by a group of seasoned journalists, holds the powerful accountable.
 The buck stops with them, as they cannot shrug off their official responsibilities.